Legal Notices

-For any questions, concerns, or to file a complaint regarding discrimination, intimidation, harassment (including sexual harassment), or bullying, contact your school site principal and/or the District’s Equity Compliance Officer: Raúl Ayala, Director of Pupil Services, 5700 Arlington Avenue Riverside, CA 92504, (951) 352-1200 ex.
-83030, or by email at [email protected] and/or David Marshall, Resolution Officer, 3380 14th Street Riverside, CA 92501, (951)788-7135 ex.
-80426, or by email at [email protected].
-For any questions or concerns related to Title IX, contact Betnay Scott, Coordinator of Title IX and Compliance, at [email protected] or (951)788-7135 ex.
-80135.
-For Title II, please contact Kiersten Reno-Frausto, SELPA Director, 5700 Arlington Ave.
+For questions or complaints, contact Equity Compliance Officer: Raúl Ayala, Director of Pupil Services, 5700 Arlington Avenue Riverside, CA 92504, (951) 352-1200 ex.
+83030, [email protected] and/or David Marshall, Resolution Officer, 3380 14th Street Riverside, CA 92501, (951)788-7135 ex.
+80426, [email protected], Title IX Coordinator: Bethany Scott, Coordinator of Title IX and Compliance, 3380 14th Street Riverside, CA 92501, (951)788-7135 ex.
+80135, [email protected], Section 504 Coordinator: Gerardo Arenas, Administrator - Program Coordinator, Pupil Services, 5700 Arlington Ave.
+Riverside, CA, (951) 352-1200 ex.
+83301, [email protected], Title II: Haley Calhoun, SELPA Director, 5700 Arlington Ave.
 Riverside, CA 92504, (951) 352-1200 ex.
-83503 or by email at [email protected].
-For 504 Coordinator, please contact Gerardo Arenas, Administrator - Program Coordinator, Pupil Services, 5700 Arlington Ave.
-Riverside, CA, (951) 352-1200 ex.
-83301 or by email at [email protected] and for CCR Title 5, please contact Mr. Timothy Walker, Deputy Superintendent, Pupil Services & SELPA, 5700 Arlington Ave Riverside, CA 92504, (951) 352-1200 ex.
-83501 or by email at [email protected].
+83503, [email protected], and CCR Title 5: Mr. Timothy Walker, Deputy Superintendent, Pupil Services & SELPA, 5700 Arlington Ave Riverside, CA 92504, (951) 352-1200 ex.
+83501, [email protected].

 The following information, including links to applicable Board-adopted policies, specifically provides students and parents/guardians with the state and local resources that help with the identification and prevention of bullying and harassment at school and beyond the school setting.